GeorgeRJacobs/ibotta-de-takehome/README.md

 1. Create & setup an EMR cluster on AWS.
 This takes ~10 min to start up.
 2. Create additional buckets to hold logs and our pyspark scripts.
 3. Submit the pyspark scripts to our running EMR cluster.
+4. Shut down the EMR when the transforms are complete.

 I've combined the setup steps into a helper shell script.
 ```shell